IgniteUI/igniteui-documentation/topics/02_Controls/igSpreadsheet/01_Adding_igSpreadsheet.md

 To understand this topic you need to be familiar with the concept and topics related to the [Infragistics JavaScript Excel Library](javascript-excel-library.html).

 ## JavaScript Resources
 Before we get started we need to make sure we have loaded all of the needed resources.
-We first need to load the jQuery resources and then we need to add the required Ignite UI resources.
-There are three ways to add the Ignite UI resources to your project.
+We first need to load the jQuery resources and then we need to add the required %%ProductName%% resources.
+There are three ways to add the %%ProductName%% resources to your project.
 You can:
 - use the `igLoader` (below)
 - load the required modules [separately](#separate-files)
 - use the [bundled files](#bundled) that combine all the required resources